felixkubli/obsidian-file-tree-highlight/README.md

 1. Right-click the colored file tree element.
 2. Click on the option "edit highlighting options".
 3. Click on "Remove Element Settings".

+### Change Selectable Colors

+1. Go to the settings of this plugin.
+Click on the Color you want to change, then a color picker will be opened.

 ## Known bugs / missing features